emergent-analytics/workstreams/ws2/README.md

 The aim of this workstream is to create a series of index that can describe the status of a region, for example; What is the sentiment of the population of that region?
 How are they behaving?
 How the news and Media changing?
 How is the tourism industry being affected?

-The following sections present the code published for analysing different datasets within our workstream:
+The following sections present the code published for analyzing different datasets within our workstream:

 ## News analysis